Compulsive talking: Talkaholic scale

 In 1993 James C. McCroskey and Virginia P. Richmond constructed the Talkaholic Scale, a Likert-type model, to help identify those who are compulsive talkers.
 A score of 40 or above, which indicates two standard deviations above the norm, would signal someone to be a true talkaholic.

 Cultural similarities

 A study of 811 university students in the United States found 5.2% had results indicating they were talkaholics.
 A similar study of students from New Zealand found similar results, with 4.7% scoring above 40.

 Consequences and management

 Compulsive talking can drive people away, which in turn can leave that person with no social support.
 Interrupting, another act that is associated with talkaholics, can signal to other people a lack of respect.

 According to Elizabeth Wagele, an author of best-selling books on personality types, there are different ways to handle compulsive talkers.
 Such coping techniques include changing the focus of the conversation, taking attention away from the talkaholic, leaving the conversation, and creating a distraction.

+In Daniel Lyons's book STFU: The Power of Keeping Your Mouth Shut in an Endlessly Noisy World, the author's journey begins with his own realization that he is suffering from compulsive talking.
+In the book, he interviews experts. who outline effective treatment for the condition.